-Majority of pupils in Surrey attend a school which has no religious character.
+The majority of pupils in Surrey attend a school which has no religious character.
 However, there are 123 schools in Surrey which profess to have a religious character, either Church of England, Roman Catholic or mixed Christian denominations.
 These schools make up nearly 32% of Surrey's schools, which is broadly in line with national proportions.
 Schools with a religious character are made up in the main of Voluntary Aided Schools, but also include the majority of Voluntary Controlled Schools and some Academies, where schools have converted to that status having previously held a Faith basis.

-In Surrey, nine out of 30 children attend a school with a religious character, compared to only seven nationally.
+In January 2017, in Surrey, 9 out of 30 children attended a school with a religious character, compared to only 7 nationally.